kserve/kserve/python/kfserving/README.md

 * Prediction
 * Post processing

-A server on the other hand provides many fucntionalities, inclding among others
+A server on the other hand provides many funtionalities, inclding among others

 * Registering a model and starting the server
 * Prediction Handler
 * Liveness Handler
 * Metrics Handler

-Models to load in KFServing can come from following three types of lcoations currently
+Models to load in KFServing can come from following three types of storage locations currently

 * Google Cloud Storage with a prefix: "gs://"
 * S3 Compatible Object Storage with a prefix "s3://"
 * Local filesystem with a prefix "/"

-To start the server locally for development needs, run the following command under this folder
+To start the server locally on your machine for development needs, run the following command under this folder

 ```
 pip3 install -e .
 ```

-You would see output similar to the one below, indicating that kfserving has been installed.
+You would see an output similar to the one below, indicating that kfserving has been installed.

 ```
 Obtaining file:///Users/animeshsingh/DevAdv/kfserving/python/kfserving